madroxdupe42/peacefulscience.org/content/articles/qa-wsj-compromise-on-creationism.md

 More recently, around 2014, *Answers in Genesis* published the [*Tenets of Creation*](https://answersingenesis.org/colleges/tenets-of-creation/) (TOC), and lobbied administrators at colleges to commit to these tenets.

-Bryan University (accredited by SACSCOC), where Dr. Turner was a professor, also signed on.
+Bryan College (accredited by SACSCOC), where Dr. Turner was a professor, also signed on.
 The overreach by the administrators even left YECs like Todd Wood on the outside, because he did not toe the line on scientific YEC.
 The academic freedom policies and I'm advocating, to fairly apply belief statements, [would have protected these faculty](https://world.wng.org/2014/03/creation_debate_roils_bryan_college).

 Returning to BJU as a case study, it appears that BJU broke these rules.
 Without noting it transparently at BJU, [Pres.
 Pettit signed BJU on to the TOC](https://answersingenesis.org/colleges/colleges-and-universities/bob-jones-university/) and also substantially narrowed the range of beliefs they tolerated in 2014.
 It appears they applied these changes retroactively to faculty, by issuing "[position statements](https://www.bju.edu/about/positions.php)," rather than altering their belief statement.
 Moreover, [BJU's policy on academic freedom (and its history of changes) is confidential](https://wutbju.tumblr.com/post/152429138345) and [not available to the public on their website](https://wutbju.tumblr.com/post/151707430340/so-pettit-claims-that-he-wants-to-broaden-the-bob).
 A [leaked memo about SACSCOC's initial review of BJU in 2016](https://wutbju.tumblr.com/post/152569112387/frequently-answered-questions-concerning-the) suggests that accreditors were asking about academic freedom, but SACSCOC did not ensured BJU would make public its academic freedom policy.